Mayor Clark receives first round of COVID vaccine

 The first thing Mayor Breea Clark plans to do after her series of COVID-19 vaccinations is to hug her grandparents.

-Clark will receive her first shot Wednesday at the University of Oklahoma’s Goddard Health Services.
+Clark received her first shot Wednesday at the University of Oklahoma’s Goddard Health Services.

-Clark along with many Norman residents have waited for months to see loved ones who have been exiled in their homes or long term care facilities to stay safe against the virus.
+Clark, along with many Norman residents, has waited for months to see loved ones who have been exiled in their homes or long term care facilities to stay safe against the virus.

 Receiving the vaccine brings a sense of hope and feelings of pride in Norman’s health community and its vaccine response, Clark said.